JnyJny/meowmeow/README.md

 ### What The Heck is a Makefile?

-I know all you cool kids are using the "Ultra CodeShredder 3000" integrated development environment (IDE) to write the next blockbuster app written in Qlang and building your project consists of mashing on "Ctrl-Meta-Shift-B".
-But back in my day (and also today), lots of useful work gets down by programs built with Makefiles.
+I know all you cool kids are using the "Ultra CodeShredder 3000" integrated development environment to write the next blockbuster app written in a boutique languge for a curated marketplace and building your project consists of mashing on "Ctrl-Meta-Shift-B".
+But back in my day (and also today), lots of useful work gets done by programs built with Makefiles.
 A Makefile is a text file that contains recipes for working with files and programmers generally use it for building their program binaries from source.
 Makefiles can be used to automate just about anything, but their original purpose was building programs from source.

 For instance, this little gem: